 So which to choose?
 Most foreigners will keep to the market square, and while the views and vibe are super, you’ll find that every establishment on the market square charges 50% more for beer.
-Kraków's courtyards are more exciting and one of the best is Buddha Bar where DJs spin records under the stars through a narrow passageway across from the Mickiewicz monument.
+Kraków's courtyards are more interesting and one of the best is Buddha Bar where DJs spin records under the stars through a narrow passageway across from the Mickiewicz monument.
 Other Old Town notables include Bunkier - a positively huge terrace on the Planty, Klub Re, Viva La Pinta, and the popular nook known as Doubting Thomas Lane (ul. Św.
 Tomasza).
-Track down to Kazimierz, however, to enjoy alfresco drinking at its finest – Plac Nowy is a no-brainer, though for the most scenic garden head to Mleczarnia.
+Track down to Kazimierz, however, to enjoy alfresco drinking at its finest; Plac Nowy is a no-brainer, but tables can be hard to find - note that Le Scandale has plenty of space hidden in its courtyard.
+For two of the district's most atmospheric and evocative gardens head to Mleczarnia or Eszeweria.
 Also, don’t forget ul.
-Szeroka - far less lively than the rest of Kazimierz, but less grubby as well and catches sun later into the evening.
-For riverside drinking head straight to Forum Przestrzenie - one of the hippest locales in town.
+Szeroka - far less lively than the rest of Kazimierz, but less grubby as well, and it catches sun later into the evening.

 For sheer size, it's Stara Zajezdnia - Kazimierz's old tram depot, the hipster-lined alleys of Tytano - the former tobacco factory, or riverside drinking at Forum Przestrzenie - the eroding PRL-era hotel.